Fishing in the Walleye Capitol of the World!

 As the frost of winter melts away, anticipation builds among seasoned fishermen and newcomers alike.
-The famed Walleye Run starts in early March, then the fishing really heats up in April when the water temperature hits 42 to 54 degrees, triggering the walleye into spawning mode.
-It’s during this time that Toledo can lay claim to the title of Walleye Capital of the World, as the Maumee River is home to the largest population of migrating walleye east of the Mississippi River.
+The famed Walleye Run in the Toledo region starts in early March, then the fishing really heats up in April when the water temperature hits 42 to 54 degrees, triggering the walleye into spawning mode.
+It’s during this time that Toledo can lay claim to the title of Walleye Capital of the World, as the Maumee River is home to the largest population of migrating walleye east of the Mississippi River!

 Side Cut Metropark in Maumee is one of the most popular spring run fishing destinations.
 The park provides easy access from W. Broadway Street to the prime spawning grounds just below the Jerome Road Rapids.